-Although Palawan is now considered a premier destination in the Philippine islands, it has remained largely pristine.
+Palawan has remained pristine despite being premier destination in the Philippine islands.
 Its charm lies in its sugar-fine white sand beaches, challenging nature trails, breathtaking sunsets and countless natural wonders.
 The people of Palawan are also very welcoming, staying true to the Filipino brand of world-class hospitality.

 If time is a luxury that you have, traveling by sea is also a good idea.
 The province is accessible by boat from Mindoro (San Jose), Panay Island, and Manila.
-Travel time takes about 24 hours though so be prepared to get bored along the way.
+Travel takes about 24 hours so prepare for some downtime along the way.
 The long journey can also be a good time to try go get as much sleep as you can.
 You’ll be up to your neck in adventures once you arrive and chances are you would not be getting a lot of sleep during your stay.

 The fastest and easiest way to get around Palawan is by hopping on a plane.
 But this can be quite expensive so if you’re planning to spend more on adventures than transportation, better consider alternatives.

 Boat travel is an option especially for those headed to the coastal towns and offshore islands.
 There are two ferries that travel up and down Palawan: SuperFerry and Atienza Shipping Lines.
-Also, there are bangkas (boats) for hire that can take you through shorter distances along the coast.
-Bangkas can also be hired for island hopping tours.
+Also, there are bancas (boats) for hire that can take you through shorter distances along the coast.
+You can also hire a banca for island hopping tours.

 Traveling by land is also possible around Palawan but one has to understand that it can be exhausting and time consuming.
 On the brighter side, overland travel allows you to see more of the island and if you hired a private jeepney or van, you’d have all the chances to photograph the attractive scenery.
 There are a lot of vans and jeepneys for hire in major towns and motorcycles can take you through shorter distances.